stewx/ebayRealCost/README.md

 # ebayRealCost
-google chrome extension to show the total cost of a product in the listings (price + shipping).
+Google Chrome extension to show the total cost of a product in the listings (price + shipping).

 You can install it from here: